FranckVE/generator-wean-easy/README.md

 Interact with Yeoman to create the application.

 ### Install the dependencies manually after the yo project installation
-The usual commands are :
+The commands are :

 `npm install`

 `bower install`

-**NB:** MAC OS X users will probably need to run :
+**NB:** users having issues with sudo/root like MAC OS X users will probably need to run :

 `sudo npm install`